alexanderepstein/Sandman/README.md

 ### Windows
-Right click on the start menu icon at the bottom left and click on the option to open a command prompt in developer mode cd to the insomnia directory then run
+Right click on the start menu icon at the bottom left and click on the option to open a command prompt in developer mode cd to the Sandman directory then run
 ```bash
 npm install -g yarn
 ```